loseys/BlackMamba/README.md

     KALI LINUX
     (sudo python3 script.py)

-**IMPORTANT**: The script of client not have persistence, if you want to do a persistence you'll need to made by yourself.
+**IMPORTANT**: The script of the client does not have persistence.
+If you want to do persistence, you'll need to make it by yourself.
 Another important point is that the client script maybe delay some seconds or few minutes for connect/reconnect.

 # Release status

 Currently the BlackMamba is on beta stage, this means that the features are all completed but likely to contain a number of known and unknown bugs.
-Is important reinforce that the majority of critical bugs like crashes or buffer overflow alredy have been solved.
+It is important to reinforce that most critical bugs like crashes or buffer overflow have already been solved.

 # More information

-For more information please take a look in the Wiki.
+For more information, please take a look at the Wiki.

 # Call for Contributions

-I'm just one person developing the BlackMamba, if anyone finds this tool useful and would like to add some functionality, improve the code performace or improve something in the BlackMamba the best way to get it added is to submit a pull request.
+I'm just one person developing the BlackMamba.
+If anyone finds this tool useful and wants to add some functionality, improve the code performance or improve something in the BlackMamba, the best way to get it added is to submit a pull request.

-If you want to collaborate but you don't know Python you can help me so much with bug reports, you can do it with Issues :)
+If you want to collaborate but you don't know Python, you can help me so much with bug reports.
+You can do it by submitting Issues you encounter :)

 # Author